 Tax Court Lawyers in Covington

-Tax Court Procedure in Covington, Georgia
+Tax Court Procedure in Covington, Washington

 U.S. Tax Court judges are assigned by the President.
 Their terms of office are legally set at 15 years.
 Nonetheless, the vast majority of tax court judges are simply assigned again when their terms run out, and there is no limit on the number of 15-year terms they can serve.
 As a practical matter, thus, Tax Court judges effectively serve life terms.

-Most often, a resident of Covington, Georgia will find themselves in tax court because the relevant tax authority (usually the IRS), suspects that they have not paid all of the taxes that they are required to pay.
+Most commonly, a resident of Covington, Washington will find themselves in tax court because the relevant tax authority (usually the IRS), suspects that they have not paid all of the taxes that they are required to pay.
 To initiate a legal action against the taxpayer, the IRS will send them a letter laying out its allegations.
 Once this is received, the taxpayer has a moderate period of time (about 90 days) to go to the nearest U.S. tax court and respond.
 If you find yourself in this position, and want to dispute the allegations against you, you MUST file a response in a tax court in a timely manner.
 If you don't, you can easily lose your right to ever dispute those allegations again.

 Do I Need a Covington, Washington Tax Attorney?

 Although the law lets certain non-lawyers represent parties before tax court, tax law is very complicated and often challenging to understand - to the point that almost all attorneys who practice tax law practice it exclusively, simply because maintaining competence leaves little time to learn any other area.

 So, if you plan on going to tax court, it should go without saying that you should hire a Covington, Washington tax attorney.
 While a non-lawyer admitted to practice before tax court may well give you qualified representation, you will have much stronger recourse against a licensed attorney if they negligently botch your case.